-Evaluation is now being initiated for several other chemicals for which PHGs were developed earlier (see Section D), which are being re-reviewed as part of the ongoing PHG update process.
+Evaluation is now being initiated for two more chemicals for which PHGs were developed earlier (see Section D), which are now being re-reviewed as part of the ongoing PHG update process.
 Information relevant to the development of PHGs is requested on each of these chemicals.

 - Haloacetic acids

 - Trichlorofluoromethane (Freon 11)

 D.Initiation of risk assessments